First World War Volunteers

 Find out more about the our volunteers during World War One while our VAD database is down for maintenance.

 Over 90,000 people volunteered for the British Red Cross during the First World War.
 From nursing in temporary hospitals in the UK to driving ambulances in France and helping refugees in Egypt, volunteers played a vital role.

-In the meantime, our online museum and archives holds a wealth of historical information, with over 29,000 objects and documents.
+Our online museum and archives also holds a wealth of historical information, with over 29,000 objects and documents.

 True stories of our First World War volunteers

 These letters from our archive show the challenges of nursing during difficult times, as well as some of the lighter moments.